 If you have a high temperature, they have to send you home.

-Another another thermometer that they can use is this paper throwaway thermometer, but they actually have those that can be used repeatedly.
+Another thermometer that they can use is this paper throwaway thermometer, but they actually have those that can be used repeatedly.

 And I think those can be mass-produced very, very quickly.

-Um this battle, which we'll get into in more detail between the governors and who makes the decision on what state opens when.
+This battle, which we'll get into in more detail between the governors and who makes the decision on what state opens when.

-Um look, at the end of the day, the federal government should put out guidelines.
+Look, at the end of the day, the federal government should put out guidelines.

-Some may need to be mandatory, and if they are, I'm sure they'll be self-evident.
+And if they are, I'm sure they'll be self-evident.

-In other words, model it after the most difficult reopening challenge like New York City, and then let the governors on the ground in their states along with other state representatives, then let them make their own decisions.
+In other words, model it after the most difficult reopening challenge like New York City, and then let the governors on the ground in their states along with other state representatives then let them make their own decisions.

 We can't have feds on every corner monitoring people's temperatures and seeing if they are social distancing and wearing their masks.

-But, you know, it's it's what I said.
+But, you know, it's what I said.

-Nobody liked the new normal of going through TSA to get into an airplane and taking off our shoes and our phones and you know, emptying our pockets, getting wanded.
+Nobody liked the new normal of going through TSA to get into an airplane and taking off our shoes and our phones and, you know, emptying our pockets, getting wanded.

-But for the foreseeable future, I still think nonessential workers now continue to work from home wherever possible.
+But for the foreseeable future, I still think non-essential workers now continue to work from home wherever possible.

 That allows more social distancing in highly populated areas, densely populated areas, and that dramatically lowers the chances of a rebound in those hotspot areas in those densely populated cities.